An interesting and subtle hand?

 The book says that originally, North obediently

+discard.
 When S discarded the

 T (rather than a subtle